StackVista/stackstate-docs/stackpacks/integrations/new_azure.md

 - The StackState Azure Agent function `SendToStackState` pushes [retrieved data](#data-retrieved) to StackState.
 - StackState translates incoming data into topology components and relations.
 - The StackState Azure plugin pulls telemetry data on demand from Azure.
-- StackState maps retrieved telemetry onto the associated Azure components and relations.
+- StackState maps retrieved telemetry (metrics and events) onto the associated Azure components and relations.

 ## Setup